Skip to content

 Situation: People did not go to the small old cinema, they preferred the modern format of multi-screen cinemas in shopping malls.

-Provide a model of support for new activists
+Establishing a support model for new activists

 Situation: Having an exhaustive medium-term resource, it was necessary to create a framework for effective support of activist initiatives from people who do not have professional experience in public projects, and therefore have difficulties with realistic planning.
 The methodology for solving the problem is also linked to the global goals of building social movements and developing civil society.